jsterner30/technical-challenge/README.md

 ### Download Program Files from Github

     1. Copy and download this Github reposisitory
-    2. Open files in a new Node.js project
+    2. Open Powershell Terminal
+    3. Mode directory to be in the downloaded repository
-    3. Run "npm install" in your npm terminal
+    4. Run "npm install" in the Powershell terminal
+    5. Run "node index" in the Powershell tetminal

 ## Using Downtime Scheduler: